IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/Export-Permission.ps1.md

 - Active Directory domain trusts
 - Unresolved SIDs for deleted accounts
 - Group memberships via the Primary Group as well as the memberOf property
+- ACL Owners (shown in the report as having Full Control originating from Ownership)

 Does not support these scenarios:
-- ACL Owners or Groups (ToDo enhancement; for now only the DACL is reported)
+- Unsupported SDDL Components: The System Access Control List (SACL) and the Primary Group are not reported.
 - File permissions (ToDo enhancement; for now only folder permissions are reported)
 - Share permissions (ToDo enhancement; for now only NTFS permissions are reported)